aoi-yuito/wakalaka-rs/README.md

 [![gh_discussions](https://img.shields.io/github/discussions/Kawaxte/wakalaka-rs?logo=github&style=for-the-badge)](https://github.com/Kawaxte/wakalaka-rs/discussions)
 [![discord](https://img.shields.io/discord/1186451961848008866?logo=discord&style=for-the-badge)](https://discord.gg/jUZVWk7q2q)

-If you have any questions or ideas, or if you want to share your thoughts about the project, you're welcome to join our [Discord server](https://discord.gg/jUZVWk7q2q) or start a chat on [GitHub Discussions](https://github.com/Kawaxte/wakalaka-rs/discussions).
+If you have any questions or ideas, or if you want to share your thoughts, you're welcome to join our [Discord server](https://discord.gg/jUZVWk7q2q) or start a chat on [GitHub Discussions](https://github.com/Kawaxte/wakalaka-rs/discussions).

-I'm always open to feedback and interested in hearing what you think about my projects.
-Your input can help make Wakalaka even better!
+I'm always open to feedback and interested in hearing what you think.

 ---